ARMENIA – North (Gegharkunik, Lori, Shirak, Tavush, Gyumri)

 DILIJAN (pop 16,600)

 Usually called Armenian Switzerland or Little Switzerland by the locals, it is one of the most important resorts of Armenia, situated within the Dilijan National Park.
 The forested and reclusive town is home to numerous Armenian artists, composers, and filmmakers and features some traditional Armenian architecture.
-The Sharambeyan street in the centre, has been preserved and maintained as an “old town”, complete with craftsman’s workshops, a gallery and a museum.
+The Sharambeyan street in the centre has been preserved and maintained as an “old town”, complete with craftsman’s workshops, a gallery and a museum.
 Hiking, mountain biking, and picnicking are common recreational activities.

 Dilijan lies on the Aghstev River at 1,500 metres (4,921 feet) above sea level.
-The valley is surrounded with the Lesser Caucasus mountains from the north, and the Semyonovka mountain pass from the south.
+The valley is surrounded by the Lesser Caucasus mountains from the north, and the Semyonovka mountain pass from the south.
 The mountainous areas -mainly the ranges of Bazum and Pambak mountains- are all covered with thick forests.
-Reaching up the highest peaks of the mountains, the forests turn into Alpine meadows.
+Reaching the highest peaks of the mountains, the forests turn into Alpine meadows.
 The climate in Dilijan is cool during summer and cold with snowfalls in winter.

 Lake Parz is one of Dilijan’s most attractive natural sites.
 It is situated in the northern part of the town with an area of 2 hectares.